rbckmlkrck/ulibrary-frontend/README.md

 -   Login functionality to access role-specific dashboards.
 -   Students can browse, search, and filter books.
 -   Students can request to check out available books and view their current checkouts.
+-   Styled with a rich set of components and themes provided by daisyUI.
 -   Librarians can manage users and books.
 -   Librarians can view all active checkouts and mark books as returned.